South mantis history.

 Throughout my entire experience with traditional martial arts I’ve sat at the epicenter of greatness when it comes to old gung fu and in my later teens I was beginning to open my eyes to what the bigger picture was.
 However things were to go another direction temporarily.

 By 1999 had long since dropped out of school and was half homeless, sleeping on couches and parks.
-I was working general labor jobs and driving trucks but increasingly frustrated I knew It was the rowdy night life or bust….so I left off with a few bucks in my pocket to see the country.
+I was working general labor jobs and driving trucks but increasingly frustrated I knew It was the rowdy night life or bust….so I left off with a few bucks in my pocket to see the countryside

-In spring of 2002 I returned to Illinois, Rick had a pretty decent place he rented for a school space and he was still training with RDH and LJM among others, I decided I wanted to do more.
+In spring of 2002 I returned to Illinois, Rick had a pretty decent place he rented for a school space and he was still training with RDH and LJM among others, I decided I wanted to do more. so i doubled down.

 I moved into my sifus home and got to work.
 I had a goal and i was hungry.
 With training came tuition and rent, food etc. I had jobs driving trucks, moving furniture and swinging pick axes, i planted trees, dug trenches and i drove.
 I worked in warehouse and factories, I tended the registers overnight in the convenience stores and I held state jobs as a personal assistant for the disabled adults.

 In Short I lived gung fu and trained gung fu full time, I was with diamond vision.
 This went on until autumn of 2007 when I moved out of the house and by the 2008 I resigned my position all together.
-This concluded my time with the Bamboo Forest Temple Benevolent Association: my membership was circa 1994/5 to 2007/8
+This concluded my time with the Bamboo Forest Temple Benevolent Association: my membership was circa 1995 to 2008.

 Shortly before I left the school I had taken to networking with a few groups of Master Marks and Master Louie’s students that I found via the internet (a new thing to me ) we began exchanging information.
 The cross training began.

-This lead me to the realization that Master Mark was in-fact still teaching, despite being in his 80’s.
-I had learned his kung fu and many of his students and peers but had yet to meet him.
+This lead me to the realization that Master Gin Foon Mark was in-fact still teaching, despite being in his 80’s.
+I had learned his kung fu and I Knew many of his students and peers but had yet to meet him.
 I quickly found my way to Master Marks WuGuan to pay my respects to the Grand Master.
 He was skeptical as I was not a familiar face to him but after taking a long look and a few questions, he welcomed me in to his circle and in doing so I found another group of people to train with.

 I was introduced to Master Chuck Chin, Jack Spizale and others of his aging generation, I began working with their students as well.